Steps to closing on a home

 What to know before closing on a house

-When you are preparing to buy a house, you can expect to be in close communication with your lender, attorney, and real estate agent as you approach closing.
+When you are preparing to buy a house, expect to be in close communication with your lender and real estate agent as you approach closing.
 Once the seller has accepted your offer and your lender has approved your financing, you're approaching the finish line of the home buying process.

 Home closing process

-Here are the typical steps to closing on a house:
+Here are the common steps to closing on a home:

 1. Loan approval

-Once you have completed any underwriting requirements set by the lender, they will notify you that your mortgage has been approved.
+Once you have completed the underwriting requirements set by your lender, they notify you that your mortgage loan has been finalized.

 2. Home inspection

 Hire a licensed home inspector to thoroughly inspect the property.
-The home inspection report will identify significant issues that the seller must address prior to the sale.
+The home inspection report can identify significant issues that the seller must address prior to the sale.

 3. Appraisal